open-horizon/exchange-api/README.md

 export EXCHANGE_IAM_ACCOUNT=myibmcloudaccountid
 ```
 - Run the automated tests in a second shell (with the exchange server still running in the first): `sbt test`
-- Run just 1 of the the automated test suites (with the exchange server still running): `sbt "testOnly exchangeapi.AgbotsSuite"`
+- Run just 1 of the the automated test suites (with the exchange server still running): `sbt "testOnly **.AgbotsSuite"`
 - Run the performance tests: `src/test/bash/scale/test.sh` or `src/test/bash/scale/wrapper.sh 8`
 - Make sure to run `primedb.sh` before running the  `AgbotsSuite` test class to run all of the tests.

 ## Building and Running the Container

+**Todo: this section needs to be updated for akka-http.
+See: https://www.codemunity.io/tutorials/dockerising-akka-http/**

 - Update the version in `src/main/resources.version.txt`
 - To build the build container, compile your local code, build the exchange container, and run it, run: `make` .
 Or you can do the individual steps: